-The risk result is followed actively and thoroughly analyzed annually.
+The risk result is actively followed and thoroughly analyzed on an annual basis.
 Mandatum Life measures the efficiency of risk selection and the adequacy of tariffs by collecting information about the actual claims expenditure for each product line and each type of risk and comparing it to the claims expenditure assumed in insurance premiums of every risk cover.